Wamy-Dev/Mazi/README.md

 3. If you are hosting, use `>host` to begin a session.
 It will make a session, and will wait 10 minutes for people to join the room.
 If you are joining, use `>join` to join a joinable room.
 Make sure you are in the same channel as where the room was started.
 4. After the 10 minutes has passed, the room will close and the movie will begin.
 All users who have joined need to now open up Plex on any device, and join the Watch Together session.
 5. Get your popcorn and drinks ready, cause the movie is starting!

+# Do you store my data?
+Yes, in an effort to be as transparent as possible, this is all the data we store. `Discord ID, Discord Email, Plex Auth Token (encrypted securely in AES), Plex email, Plex ID, Plex UUID, Plex Username, Plex Server URL, Plex User Profile Image, and your Mazi Email`.
+This data is stored securely in [Firebase Firestore](https://firebase.google.com/support/privacy) and I cannot decrypt your Plex Auth Token, or access either of your Discord or Plex accounts in any way.
+If you would like to delete all of your data, there is an "Unlink Data" button in the bottom left of the user panel.

 # Features
 - [x] Easy Plex and Discord Linking